Anatomy of a Gallstone

-- Jaundice —yellowing of the skin occus if gallstones migrate and block the main duct between the liver and the intestine
+Jaundice—yellowing of the skin occurs if gallstones migrate and block the main duct between the liver and the intestine

 If these complications do develop, and are left untreated, they can be fatal.

-Certain stones can be removed during an ERCP diagnostic exam.
+An endoscopic retrograde cholangiopancreatography (ERCP) combines endoscopy and x-ray.
+It may also be done to diagnose gallstones.
+Certain stones can be removed during an ERCP exam.

 Gallstone Treatment Options

 Keep in mind that gallstones that do not create symptoms are usually not treated.
 Once gallstones become symptomatic and are diagnosed, they can be treated in a number of ways.

 surgery to remove the gallbladder.
 This can be done as an open surgery, where a large incision is made into the abdomen, or as